More

 activities.

-- It will be easier to prepare a trading/investing plan to
+- It will be easier to prepare a trading/investing plan that

 is suitable for a specific stock universe, because the